xrcollaboratory/edu.cornell.xrc.core/Documentation~/index.md

 <!--
 ## Tutorials

-If you want to provide walkthroughs for complicated procedures, you can also add them here.
+If you want to provide a walkthrough for a complicated procedure, you can also add them here.
 Use step-by-step instructions and include images if they can help the user understand.
 -->